Join the community!

 .py file first.

 - Looking for a simple solution that does the job without any bells and whistles?
-Try out the BeautifulSoup package and review this complementary building block.
+Try out the BeautifulSoup package and follow our web-scraping for static websites building block.